peterfox1/fsmp-print/stand/README.md

 ![](img/dual_stand_left_right.png)

-* Layer height: 0.2mm (or lower for higher quaility, assembled units use variable layer height)
+* Layer height: 0.15mm - 0.2mm (or use a variable layer height for more detail on the top and bottom layers)
 * Infill: 10%
-* A brim can be used with this if you encounter first layer issues.
-It may leave a rough edge but it will be on the inside.

 ---